Skip to content

 Below is the dialing logic when the same agents are assigned multiple campaigns.

-* Say there are two campaigns with Priority 5 and one campaign with Priority 4, the dialer will first randomly dial contacts from the two Priority 5 campaigns and after completing all contacts from these two campaigns it will dial contacts from the Priority 4 campaign.
+• Say there are two campaigns with Priority 5 and one campaign with Priority 4, the dialer first randomly dials contacts from the two Priority 5 campaigns and after completing all contacts from these two campaigns it dials contacts from the Priority 4 campaign.

 Preview Dialer